Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Empirical Context

 \subsection{Algorithm Tool}

 The decision aid tool was developed and implemented by Rhema Vaithianathan and colleagues at the Centre for Social Data Analytics (CSDA).
 It has received favorable and independent support from the scientific community \citep{goldhaber2019impact}.
 Similar to previous iterations in Allegheny County (PA) and Douglas County (CO), the tool predicts a child's likelihood of being removed from their home (placed in foster care) by Child Protective Services within two years of a referral, an outcome that implies high risk of maltreatment.
+Foster care was selected as the model's outcome because -- despite some discretion over foster care placement -- it is one of the more relatively firm indicators of severe concern available internally to CPS agencies.
 Random forests and XGBoost were considered for the algorithm, but a LASSO regularized logistic regression specification was chosen for runtime purposes.\footnote{All data processing and score generation occurred on state servers.
 This was a deliberate choice by the implementing partner to protect data privacy.} The model was trained on a dataset of past child welfare referrals in the trial county and other statewide counties using historical data from approximately 500,000 child-referrals from 2010-2014.
 The area under the receiver operating characteristic curve (AUC) of the model is 0.76, which indicates good discrimination.\footnote{Although the set of variables used to predict removals in the Colorado model was more limited than in Allegheny County due to differences in data availability, the training sample size was much larger.
 The model in our setting was trained using the full state instead of just one county (larger $n$ but smaller vector of features $X$).
 As a result, the AUC of the model in our county is slightly better than in Allegheny County, where the AUC was 0.72 (Internal Allegheny DHS report, 2019).}